-29.9.1.1 The victim must move his succession marker one step backwards.
-This does not affect the normal movement of the succession marker during the Movement of Succession Markers phase (28).
+29.9.1.1 The victim moves his A.S.T. marker one step backwards.
+It may be moved forward normally during the Movement of Succession Markers phase (28), provided he meets the requirements.

-29.9.1.2 A victim holding Fundamentalism (30.20) moves his succession marker back one additional step.
+29.9.1.2 The number of spaces a primary victim of Regression must retreat is increased by one if the primary victim holds Fundamentalism (30.20).

-29.9.1.3 A victim holding Library (30.22) moves his succession marker back one less step.
+29.9.1.3 The number of spaces a primary victim of Regression must retreat is reduced by one if the primary victim holds Library (30.22).